SaschaWebDev/react-native-web-workout-scheduler/learnings.md

 ## Difference between React and React Native Web

 - This project uses react.js.
 With the React Native Web integration it allows us to use the React Native API and render HTML elements.
+- React Native web uses different components like `<View><Text>Hello<Text/><View/>` and then converts them into jsx/html elements like div.
+- For rendering the elements we use a different injection/entry point into the html which is further explained [here](http://necolas.github.io/react-native-web/docs/?path=/docs/guides-client-side--page).

 ## Installation/Setup